Women in cooperatives: Organizational Structures

 Women's cooperatives are often built on ideas of sisterhood, equality, and strength from unity.
 Consequently, many have rejected hierarchical organizational structures in favor of more democratic participation where every member's input counts equally.
 Some cooperatives require consensus (instead of compromise or majority approval) for decision-making.
 Equal participation relies on individuals verbally articulating their opinions to the group; this in itself can be unequal since more experienced and articulate members can dominate discussions.
 Unlike in profit-oriented organizations, outcomes can be measured in terms of politics and policy, cultural outcomes, mobilization, and self-development.

 Sectors

 Agricultural sector

 In Africa, though women account for roughly 80% of food production, they receive less than 10% of credit offered to small-scale farmers and only 7% of agricultural extension services.
 They own less than 1% of all land.
-By permitting women farmers to join together as a cooperative, individuals are better able to acquire inputs, production services, and marketing for their produce.
+By permitting women farmers to join as a cooperative, individuals are better able to acquire inputs, production services, and marketing for their produce.
 This enhances productive capacity and opens access to markets that would not be possible for an individual operating alone.
 Furthermore, there is “solid evidence” that membership in a cooperative enhances productivity, income, and quality of life for the person involved, as well as the greater community.